 At ANA, we join the scientific community in tracking and working toward continual advances in the detection and treatment of brain cancer.
 Our efforts to mark Brain Tumor Awareness Month also revolve around reviewing advances in the field such as:

-Enhanced imaging tests.
-New imaging scan techniques are vital for initial detection as well as tracking treatment progress and tumor growth or recurrence.
+New imaging scan techniques are vital for initial detection, as well as tracking treatment progress and tumor growth or recurrence.

-Biomarkers.
 These are indicators of a tumor that are found in blood, urine or body tissue.
 They can be used to detect brain cancer before symptoms develop.
-Recent news has discussed the discovery of a new biomarker for glioma, a common type of brain cancer.
+A recent study reported initial positive results testing a new biomarker and emerging vaccine for glioma, a common type of brain cancer.

-Oncolytic virus therapy.
-Meant to combat the side effects of traditional treatments (i.e., chemotherapy and radiotherapy), there are currently 48 oncolytic virus therapy clinical trials for various cancers.
+Meant to combat the side effects of traditional treatments (i.e., chemotherapy and radiotherapy), there are currently 125 oncolytic virus therapy clinical trials for various cancers, dominated by the US with some 50 trials.
 This therapeutic method is also being researched for brain tumors.
-In fact, the FDA has recently accelerated the development of the polio virus for treatment of brain cancer.
+For example, clinical trials are testing the application of the polio virus to treating brain cancer.

 In honor of Brain Tumor Awareness Month, the NBTS is urging all brain cancer research supporters to adopt its official color and “Go Gray in May!”

 At ANA, we encourage you to wear your gray while exploring the variety of ways you can take action and spread the word.
 As the NBTS slogan states: ‘Together, we are stronger than this disease.”